jup-ag/space-station/guides/2-jupiter-swap/1-swap.md

 5. Review the swap route and output token amounts.
 Checkout the full list of supported DEXes for routing [here](/partners).
 6. Configure additional parameters to help with your trade, including: Transaction Fees, Slippage Settings, and Swap Settings.
 7. After you have confirmed all the parameters and inputs, click on the 'Swap' button, and you will be prompted with a confirmation from your wallet.
 If you 'Confirm', your swap will be executed.
-8. A notification toast will appear in the lower left corner that will notify user once the transaction has been sent and has completed.
+8. A notification toast will appear in the lower left corner that will notify the user once the transaction has been sent and has completed.
 9. You can view your transaction history by clicking the wallet section on the upper right of the site.

-### Lets go through the Jupiter Settings in more detail below.
+**Let's go through the Jupiter Settings in more detail below.**

+---

 ## Jupiter Settings

 ![Jup Swap](../img/jup-swap/jup-swap-1.png 'Main jupiter swap screen showing basic user settings and configuration options.')

-1. **Jupiter Swap:** [Jupiter Swap](https://jup.ag/) tab *(the current tab you are in)* where a user can instantly spot token swap for any supported SPL token.
+1. **Jupiter Swap:** [Jupiter Swap](https://jup.ag/) tab *(the current tab you are in)* where a user can instantly spot swap for any supported SPL token.
-2. **Jupiter Limit Order:** [Jupiter Limit Order](https://jup.ag/limit) tab where a user can place limit orders with a specific price and receive tokens directly in your wallet if the order is triggered and filled.
+2. **Jupiter Limit Order:** [Jupiter Limit Order](https://jup.ag/limit) tab where a user can place limit orders with a specific price and receive tokens directly in their wallet if the order is triggered and filled.
-3. **Global Priority Fee:** [Transaction Priority Fees](https://docs.solana.com/proposals/fee_transaction_priority) is part of Solana features to bid for priority for their transactions in the leader's queue.
+3. **Global Priority Fee:** [Transaction Priority Fees](https://docs.solana.com/proposals/fee_transaction_priority) is a Solana feature that allows users to bid for priority for their transactions in the leader's queue.
-4. **Global Settings:** Jupiter Global Settings, to select your default settings like language, Solana explorer and RPC endpoint.
+4. **Jupiter Global Settings:** to select your default settings like language, Solana explorer and RPC endpoint.
 5. **Connect Wallet:** Connect to your preferred wallet to interact with Jupiter.
-6. **Refresh quote:** Refresh quote button to quickly update the latest quote for the configured asset swap in the terminal.
+6. **Refresh Quote:** Refresh quote button to quickly update the latest quote for the configured asset swap in the terminal.
-7. **Slippage Settings:** [Slippage settings](./price-impact-slippage-price-warning) configure your acceptable threshold for price change between when you submit a transaction and it executes.
+7. **Slippage Settings:** Slippage settings configure your acceptable threshold for price change between when you submit a transaction and it executes.
 8. **Swap Settings:** These settings will directly impact the routing and pricing of the swaps being performed.
 Typically, default settings are fine for beginners.

 ### Global Settings